 While using the library's public computers, excessive sound levels including talking on a cell phone in close proximity to others is not allowed.
-Use of earbuds or headphones is required.

-Copies may be made using the library's printers, photocopiers or microfilm readers for a fee.
+Copies made using the library's photocopiers or microfilm reader / printers and printouts from the library's public computers are available for a fee.